Authorization

 Let’s use TDD to drive the implementation of authenticating api requests, and controlling for specific user-roles.
 By the end of this lesson, our application will adhere to the following user-stories:

-When I make an api request (without an auth token)
+When I make an api request without an API key in the header,

-When I make an api request (with my auth token) to
+When I make an api request with an API key in the header to

 GET "/api/v1/songs"